About the North Carolina Christmas Tree Association

 The mission of the North Carolina Christmas Tree Association (NCCTA) is to promote "real" Christmas Trees through marketing and education.
 We will contribute to the success of the Christmas Tree Industry by providing ethical, professional, and visionary leadership.

 On this website you will find the means to locate Christmas Tree Wholesalers, Choose & Cut Christmas Tree Farms, Christmas Tree Growers that offer Mail Order sales, and much more.

-North Carolina has over 1,300 growers producing Fraser Firs on an estimated 40,000 acres.
-Fraser Fir trees represent 98% of all species grown in North Carolina and over 25% of all Christmas trees grown in the US.
+North Carolina has over 850 growers producing approximately 50 million trees on more than 38,000 acres.
+Fraser Fir trees represent 94% of all species grown in North Carolina and over 25% of all Christmas trees grown in the US.

-The North Carolina Fraser fir Christmas tree is the most popular Christmas tree in North America and is shipped into every state in the U.S. as well as the Caribbean Islands, Mexico, Canada, Bermuda, Japan and other points all over the world.
+The North Carolina Fraser fir Christmas tree is one of the most popular Christmas trees in North America and is shipped into every state in the U.S. as well as the Caribbean Islands, Mexico, Canada, Bermuda, Japan and other points all over the world.

 Producing the best tree for your family that nature and nurture can provide takes much time and effort.
 It can take anywhere from twelve to fifteen years for a tree to be ready to harvest.